HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 Alright, antenna enthusiasts, let's talk about keeping safe while getting those signals out!
 Even as Technician class operators, you might find yourself helping with antenna work, so it's crucial to know the basics.

-> **Key Information:**
-> - *When installing ground wires on a tower for lightning protection, ensure that connections are short and direct*
-> - *All external ground rods or earth connections should be bonded together with heavy wire or conductive strap*
-> - *Never climb a tower without a helper or observer*
-> - *Always look for and stay clear of overhead electrical wires when putting up an antenna tower*
-> - *Flat copper strap is the preferred conductor for RF bonding*

 #### Tower Safety and Climbing

 When it comes to towers, safety isn't just a good idea—it's essential.
 If you're planning to work on a tower, here's what you need to know:

-> **Key Information:**
-> - *When climbing an antenna tower, you must:*
+> **Key Information:** *When climbing an antenna tower, you must:* {{< link id="T0B02" >}}
 > - *Have sufficient training on safe tower climbing techniques*
 > - *Use appropriate tie-off to the tower at all times*
 > - *Always wear an approved climbing harness*
 > - *Have a helper or observer present*

-1. **Never Climb Alone**: *It is never safe to climb a tower without a helper or observer*.
-Your ground crew isn't just there to hand you tools—they're your safety net.
+1. **Never Climb Alone**: *It is never safe to climb a tower without a helper or observer*. {{< link id="T0B03" >}} Your ground crew isn't just there to hand you tools—they're your safety net.
 They can call for help in an emergency, guide you through difficult maneuvers, and keep an eye on changing conditions like approaching weather.

 2. **Proper Equipment is Non-Negotiable**: *When climbing a tower, you must have sufficient training on safe tower climbing techniques, use appropriate tie-off to the tower at all times, and always wear an approved climbing harness*.
 This isn't the place to cut corners or improvise.

-3. **Crank-Up Tower Special Rules**: *A crank-up tower must not be climbed unless it is retracted, or mechanical safety locking devices have been installed*.
-These towers aren't designed to be climbed when extended without proper locking mechanisms in place.
+3. **Crank-Up Tower Special Rules**: *A crank-up tower must not be climbed unless it is retracted, or mechanical safety locking devices have been installed*. {{< link id="T0B07" >}} These towers aren't designed to be climbed when extended without proper locking mechanisms in place.
 The telescoping sections can collapse if improperly secured, leading to catastrophic results.

 Here's a real-life scenario: A ham decided to make a "quick adjustment" to his antenna on a crank-up tower without retracting it or using the safety locks.
 A sudden gust of wind caused the tower to shift slightly, and the unsecured sections began to telescope downward.
 Fortunately, he wasn't on the tower at the time, but his expensive antenna system wasn't so lucky!

 #### Overhead Power Lines and Placement

-> **Key Information:**
-> - *The minimum safe distance from a power line to allow when installing an antenna is enough so that if the antenna falls, no part of it can come closer than 10 feet to the power wires*
-> - *You should avoid attaching an antenna to a utility pole because the antenna could contact high-voltage power lines*
+> **Key Information:** *Always look for and stay clear of overhead electrical wires when putting up an antenna tower* {{< link id="T0B04" >}}

 Power lines are the arch-nemesis of antenna safety. *When putting up an antenna tower, always look for and stay clear of any overhead electrical wires*.
-Here's a rule of thumb: *The minimum safe distance from a power line when installing an antenna is enough so that if the antenna falls, no part of it can come closer than 10 feet to the power wires*.
+Here's a rule of thumb:

+> **Key Information:** *The minimum safe distance from a power line to allow when installing an antenna is enough so that if the antenna falls, no part of it can come closer than 10 feet to the power wires* {{< link id="T0B06" >}}

 So if you're putting up a 20-foot vertical, that's 30 feet minimum from any power lines.

-*You should avoid attaching an antenna to a utility pole because the antenna could contact high-voltage power lines*.
+> **Key Information:** *You should avoid attaching an antenna to a utility pole because the antenna could contact high-voltage power lines* {{< link id="T0B09" >}}

 Even if it seems convenient, it's just not worth the risk.
 Utility poles often carry multiple electrical lines, some carrying thousands of volts.
 An antenna that touches these lines can energize your entire system, creating a deadly hazard.

 #### Guy Wires and Structural Support

-Towers often need guy wires for support, especially taller ones. *The purpose of a safety wire through a turnbuckle used to tension guy lines is to prevent loosening of the turnbuckle from vibration*.
+Towers often need guy wires for support, especially taller ones.

+> **Key Information:** *The purpose of a safety wire through a turnbuckle used to tension guy lines is to prevent loosening of the turnbuckle from vibration* {{< link id="T0B05" >}}

 Think of it as a safety pin that keeps the turnbuckle from unwinding itself due to wind and weather.

 Here's how it works: You run a thin wire through the eyes or holes in the turnbuckle after it's been properly adjusted.
 This wire prevents the turnbuckle from rotating, keeping your guy wires at the proper tension.
 It's a simple step that can prevent a tower collapse!